-Approach for the Establishment of the Standard Limits ◆ Grounds for the Standard Limits
+Measures for Radioactive Materials in Foods Approach for the Establishment of the Standard Limits Approach for the Establishment of the Standard Limits

 - Q. Why were the standard limits set based on the annual permissible dose of 1 mSv? - A. (i) They are in line with the international indicator based on scientific knowledge.